Octet Party

-The Tehran Eight was an Afghan Shiite Mujahideen political union, mainly composed of ethnic Afghan Hazaras, during the Soviet–Afghan War.
-They were supported by Iran, hence the name Tehran Eight.
+The Octet Party (احزاب هشتگانه) was a Shia Afghan Mujahideen political union, mainly composed of ethnic Afghan Hazaras, during the Soviet–Afghan War.
+They were supported were based in Iran and known as "Ahzaab Hashtganah" (the octet party).

-The Tehran Eight were predominantly active in the Hazarajat region in central Afghanistan, and fought against the PDPA government and the supporting Soviet troops.
+The Octet Party were predominantly active in the Hazarajat region in central Afghanistan, and fought against the PDPA government and the supporting Soviet troops.
 It formed the second largest resistance force in the war, after the main Afghan mujahideen (also called the "Peshawar Seven"), which was a Sunni alliance.

-The Tehran Eight was formed in December 1987 with the direct participation of the Iranian state, after years of inter-factional struggle in the Hazarajat.
+The Octet Party was formed in December 1987 with the direct participation of the Iranian state, after years of inter-factional struggle in the Hazarajat.
 In 1989, they were united into one party, Hezb-e Wahdat, with the exception of Hezbollah Afghanistan.

 The Eight Factions

-The following Afghan organizations composed the Tehran Eight, all headquartered in Iran:
+The following Afghan organizations composed the Octet Party, all headquartered in Iran: